 - Cauliflower Steaks You can season these cauliflower steaks any way you’d like, and we love sprinkling some salt and pepper on them before dipping in BBQ sauce!

 - Avocado Stuffed Chicken Breast (wrapped in bacon) These chicken breasts are delicious and the entire family will love them!
 Dipping the chicken in BBQ sauce steps this recipe up a notch!

 Do you have any other low carb sauces?

 Yes!
 Leaving the chicken out of the following recipes will leave a delicious low carb sauce that you can use to dip your food in:

 Is this Weight Watchers BBQ Sauce?

 This is the perfect sauce for your Weight Watchers plan!
-Each 2 tablespoon serving is 1 Blue Plan Point.
+Each 2 tablespoon serving is 1 Point on Blue, Green, and Purple plans.
 The points in the recipe come from the molasses and Worcestershire sauce.

 Is this a smart choice for the 21 Day Fix or Ultimate Portion Fix eating plans?